 Testing material for suitability

 Always test your material for suitability before using Simply Spray or Upholstery Spray as the material must be moisture-absorbent.
 New garments and fabrics should be pre-washed before testing to remove water-resistant manufacturing residue.
 To test your material, spray with a little water and if it absorbs readily, the paint will too.
-If the water forms into beads on the surface, and fails to soak in even after a little rubbing, the paint will not absorb either.
-Suitable materials can include cottons and blended fabrics, canvas, velours, carpets, unfinished wood and leather.
+If the water forms into beads on the surface and fails to soak in even after a little rubbing, the paint will not absorb either.
+Suitable materials can include cotton and blended fabrics, canvas, velours, carpets, unfinished wood and leather.
 Stencil Spray is a different formula and can be used on almost any material as it does not need to absorb in order to dry.

 Preparing material for fabric spray painting

 New fabric should be washed first to remove the moisture-resistant residue from manufacturing.
 When restoring colour to faded or marked fabric, or changing the colour of a used item, make sure the fabric is free of loose dirt, dust, lint and any greasy marks.
 Upholstery and canvas can be washed first with mild soap and water.
 Allow drying completely before applying fabric spray paint.